First, the video:

 When there’s a topic this important, it’s very easy to get attention by going all in on the topic.

-I change my description, “Covering Silicon Valley and Tech,” and begin only putting out videos on the collapse.
+I changed my description, “Covering Silicon Valley and Tech,” and begin only putting out videos on the collapse.

 First day, Friday